-- Holiday bonus The agreement may concern the amount of the holiday bonus, its exchange for days off and the time of its payment. - Wages An employee's pay can be agreed to be reduced by, at maximum, an amount equal to the removal of the holiday bonus.
-However, the pay cannot be agreed to be lower than the basic salary level in the same cost-of-living grade as the employee's tasks. - Overtime, Sunday work, Saturday work, evening and night work, stand-by and emergency compensation: Changes to the determination grounds or levels of compensation can be agreed only by the approval of the employees' organisations covered by the scope of the agreement.
+- Holiday bonus: The agreement may concern the amount of the holiday bonus, its exchange for days off and the time of its payment. - Pay: An employee's pay can be agreed to be reduced by, at maximum, an amount equal to the removal of the holiday bonus.
+However, the pay cannot be agreed to be lower than the basic wage level in the same cost-of-living grade as the employee's tasks. - Overtime, Sunday work, Saturday work, evening and night work, stand-by and emergency compensation: Changes to the determination grounds or levels of compensation can be agreed only by the approval of the employees' organisations included in the scope of the agreement.

-A simultaneous savings agreement pursuant to more than one section can be entered into only by the approval of the employees' organisations covered by the scope of the agreement.
+A simultaneous savings agreement pursuant to more than one section can be entered into only by the approval of the employees' organisations included in the scope of the agreement.

-An agreement pursuant to this protocol can concern a company or a part thereof, and the contracting parties are the employer bound by the collective agreement and the shop steward or, in the absence of a shop steward, the employees together or through a representative elected by them, as well as a registered, company-specific employees' association.
+An agreement pursuant to this protocol can concern a company or a part thereof, and the contracting parties are an employer bound by the collective agreement and the shop steward or, in the absence of a shop steward, the employees together or through a representative elected by them, as well as a registered company-specific employees' association.

-An employee's approval is a prerequisite for the agreement's entry into force with regard to the employee in question.
-However, the shop steward has the right, at the consent of the majority of the employees he or she represents, to agree on the holiday bonus in a manner binding on all employees represented.
+A prerequisite for the agreement to enter into force with regard to an employee's approval.
+However, the shop steward has the right, at the consent of the majority of the employees they represent, to agree on the holiday bonus in a manner binding on all employees represented.

-The agreement is subject to the existence of grounds pursuant to Chapter 5, section 2 or Chapter 7, section 3 of the Employment Contracts Act (i.e. what are referred to as financial or production-related grounds).
+Concluding the agreement is subject to the existence of grounds pursuant to chapter 5, section 2 or chapter 7, section 3 of the Employment Contracts Act (i.e. what are referred to as financial or production-related grounds).